mikependon/RepoDB.NET/_posts/2020-12-29-repodb-dynamic-complete-support.md

 ### Push Operations

-This release is now supporting the capability of pusing an instance of `ExpandoObject` or `IDictionar<string, object>` object into the push operations mentioned below.
+This release is now supporting the capability of pusing an instance of `ExpandoObject` or `IDictionary<string, object>` object into the push operations mentioned below.

 - [Insert](/operation/insert)
 - [Merge](/operation/merge)